awsdocs/aws-codebuild-user-guide/doc_source/getting-started-cli-clean-up.md

 \(Previous step: [Step 9: Get the build output artifact](getting-started-cli-output.md)\)

 To prevent ongoing charges to your AWS account, you can delete the input and output buckets used in this tutorial\.
-For instructions, see [Deleting or Emptying a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-or-empty-bucket.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For instructions, see [Deleting or Emptying a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-or-empty-bucket.html) in the *Amazon Simple Storage Service User Guide*\.

 If you are using the IAM user or an administrator IAM user to delete these buckets, the user must have more access permissions\.
 Add the following statement between the markers \(*\#\#\# BEGIN ADDING STATEMENT HERE \#\#\#* and *\#\#\# END ADDING STATEMENTS HERE \#\#\#*\) to an existing access policy for the user\.